Skip to content

 Electricity is expensive on Vancouver Island.
 This was a large part of the reason why Pacific Energy Fireplace Products Ltd. had long steered clear of CO2 lasers, opting instead to stick with its tried and true CNC turret punches.

 Yet fabricators have been successful with lasers for over three decades.
 Compared to punching, laser cutters are faster to set up, and require far less maintenance.
-And in Pacific Energy’s case, cutting complex part profiles was becoming increasingly difficult with its aging equipment, a task that’s far simpler on a laser than
+And in Pacific Energy’s case, cutting complex part profiles was becoming increasingly difficult with its aging equipment, a task that’s far simpler on a laser than on a turret punch.

 General manager Shannon Sears knew all this, and says the company took a hard look at CO2 several years ago.
 “We found the operating costs represented a significant increase over our existing equipment.
 And we knew the utility companies were projecting a 30 per cent rate increase over the next few years, so lasers were eliminated from consideration at that point.”